reciprocalreviews/reciprocalapp/DESIGN.md

 There are two types of functionality that we hope will achieve this goal:

-1. Streamlining volunteering for reviewing for publication venues, and making visible reviewer availability to editors
+1. Streamlining reviewing volunteering for publication venues, and making reviewer availability visible to editors and program committee members
-2. Enabling the creation of **currency** to represent labor, and compensate people with it for their reviewing labor, and charge it when they create reviewing labor
+2. Creating a **currency** to represent reviewing labor, compensating people with it when they reivew, and charging it when they create reviewing labor by submitting research papers for review.

 Our design hypothesis is that these two core functionalities will result in several value propositions:

-1. Easier discovery of reviewers and their availability
+1. Easier discovery of reviewers and their availability for editors
-2. Improved reviewing availability and review quality by withholding tokens necessary for publishing when reviews do not meet community standards of critique, and
+2. Improved reviewer availability by requiring reviewing of sufficient quality to publish, and
 3. A partial mitigation publish-or-perish obession with quantity of publications by placing a labor cost on peer review.

 We're designing and building RR in order to test this hypothesis, with the hopes that it is supported, and academia adopts it as a way to sustain peer review long term.